MooersLab/writingProgress2022/README.md

 The average academic paper is 5000 words, so I should be able to finish one paper a week.
 I wish.
 This would be possible if I had a lab with 50 workers.
-There is a lot more to writing scientific papers than generating text.
+There is a lot more to preparing scientific manuscripts than generating text.

 You can adjust these daily goals by editing the appropriate columns in the min.day and word.day sheets.
 500 words and 120 minutes per day may be more realistic goals for beginners; it depends on what works for you.